-10. Segment, Geographical and Customer Concentration
+10. Segment, Geographical, and Customer Concentration

 The Company operates as a single operating segment.
 The Company's chief operating decision maker, its Chief Executive Officer, reviews financial information on an aggregate basis for the purposes of allocating resources and evaluating financial performance.
-The Company's assets are primarily based in the United States.
+The Company's long-lived assets are primarily based in the United States.

-No customers accounted for more than 10% of revenue during the three months ended March 31, 2023 and 2022.
+No customers accounted for more than 10% of revenue during the three and six months ended March 31, 2023 June 30, 2023 and 2022.

-No customer accounted for more than 10 % of accounts receivable at March 31, 2023 and December 31, 2022.
+No customer customers accounted for more than 10% of accounts receivable at March 31, 2023 June 30, 2023 and December 31, 2022.

-The following table presents revenue by significant geographical locations for the periods indicated:
+The following table presents Company's revenue by significant geographical locations for the periods indicated: location is as follows: